Ireland v Ukraine: Opposition Watch

 The Republic of Ireland will look to bounce back from Saturday's away defeat to Armenia when they welcome Ukraine to the Aviva Stadium on Wednesday.
-This will be the first meeting between the two countries in an international football match.
+This will be the first meeting between the two countries in a senior international football match.

 Here we will have a look at Wednesday's opposition: